 As a professional travel blogger…

-- I expect to be paid for my work not my opinion.
+- I expect to be paid for my work.

 - I undertake to publish/deliver all content that I have agreed in a professional and timely manner.

 - I will not falsely represent my online influence/statistics, or inflate my statistics by buying false readers, followers, fans etc. (I will sometimes promote posts on social media, though)

 - I will not falsely claim an expertise or skill that I do not have.

 - My first loyalty is to my readers for whom my credibility and individuality is crucial.